dkallen78/math-trainer/README.md

 ## Update 2023-02-17

 It's been a while and I'm getting back into the swing of things.
 Today's update was tracking average time to answer a question.
 Next up I'm going to tweak it so it takes into account the size of the problem.

+## Update 2023-02-18

+I tweaked the method of calculating the average so it calculates number of correct digits per millisecond.
+I've seen fluency calculated this way in a couple of papers, notably [VanDerHeyden & Solomon (2023)](https://www.researchgate.net/publication/368242548_Valid_Outcomes_for_Screening_and_Progress-Monitoring_Fluency_is_Superior_to_Accuracy_in_Curriculum-Based_Measurement).
+I haven't read anything about the rigor of that metric but it makes sense to accomodate more time for problems that have answers with more digits to compensate for the extra time to calculate a larger number.

+I also made it so my averages were integers just because those floats can get a little long after the decimal.

+I fixed a bug where the timer would reset after every wrong answer instead of continuing to run until a correct answer was submitted.

+Finally, I removed the getAverage function from my util.js file and made it a method of my user object.
+It makes my code a bit uglier in some places, but more readable in others.
+I'm not sure it's an improvement, but it doesn't take away from anything.

+Next up, I'm going to implement a way for the levels to progress.